tquiggle/OctoBox/README.md

 The user account is 'ocho' and the password is provided on an index card in the box as well as a sticker attached to the bottom of the OctoBox.
 You can log into this account to run Cura or a web browser to connect to the local Octoprint service.
 A desktop shortcut has been installed to launch Firefox with the local OctoPrint URL.

 The Octoprint service runs under the account 'octoprint'  This is a system account to run the service.
 It does not have login or shell access.
 Sudo access is restricted to shutting down and rebooting the system.
+While I STRONGLY recommend against opening access to port 5000 on your router to allow access to OctoPrint from the internet, at least a compromized OctoPrint instance should be unable to obtain root privleges and do damage beyond restarting OctoPrint or rebooting your machine mid-print.

 Octoprint was installed in a python venv at /home/octoprint/venv